rhysturner/LetsTalkOpenScource/README.md

 - How can enterprise solutions be realised using OpenSource tools and can you talk about real world aplications of this?
 - Can you talk about how the OpenSource movement has influence payment gateways like Stripe and Square Space?

-### Chris
-- Can you explain how Blockchain maintains both anonymity and security?

 ### Rhys
 - What is the OpenSource hardware model?